Notes on the Geography of Egypt: Historic Cairo 2

 Another modern street, the first to cut across the historic city.
 It's the Sharia Muhammad 'Ali.

-(No. 130) The main street continues south past this entrance of the Mosque of Ulmas, built 1329-30.
+(No. 130) The main street continues south past this entrance of the Mosque of Ulmas, from 1329-30.
 Ulmas was an amir of Sultan al-Nasir Muhammed and became viceroy, only to be executed in 1333.
 The building is inaccessible and apparently flooded.
 You can try moving the heavy gate, but if you do a watchman will be roused.

 (No. 263) The Tomb of Hasan Sadaqa, built 1315-21.
 Sadaqa was a mamluk of al-Nasir Muhammad and built this as a madrasa for women, as well as his own tomb.
 In 1856 the building was taken over by Mevlevi Sufis who wanted a samakhana or hall for Sufi dancing.
 They symbolized the change by putting what looks like a Mevlevi hat atop the minaret.